Florence Maybrick: Murder charge

 His brothers, suspicious as to the cause of death, had his body examined.
 It was found to contain slight traces of arsenic, but not enough to be considered fatal.
 It is uncertain whether this was taken by Maybrick himself or administered by another person.
 In April 1889, Florence Maybrick was accused of using flypaper containing arsenic from a local chemist's shop and later soaked in a bowl of water.
 After an inquest held in a nearby hotel, Florence was charged with his murder and stood trial at St George's Hall, Liverpool, before Mr. Justice Stephen, where she was convicted and sentenced to death.
 Her trial was reported in newspapers as being a miscarriage of justice, as the prosecution evidence was baffling.
-After the verdict, crowds shouted in favour of Florence, believing she was being accused of a murder she did not commit.
+After the verdict, crowds shouted in favour of Florence, believing she was being accused of a murder she had not committed.

-After a public outcry, Henry Matthews, the Home Secretary, and Lord Chancellor Halsbury concluded 'that the evidence clearly establishes that Mrs Maybrick administered poison to her husband with intent to murder; but that there is ground for reasonable doubt whether the arsenic so administered was in fact the cause of his death'.
+After a public outcry, Henry Matthews, the Home Secretary, and Lord Chancellor Halsbury concluded 'that the evidence clearly establishes that Mrs Maybrick administered poison to her husband with intent to murder, but that there is ground for reasonable doubt whether the arsenic so administered was in fact the cause of his death'.
 The death sentence was commuted to life imprisonment as punishment for a crime with which she was never charged.
 During the 1890s, new evidence was publicized by Florence's supporters, but there was no possibility of an appeal, and the Home Office was not inclined to release her in spite of the strenuous efforts of Lord Russell of Killowen, the Lord Chief Justice.

 The case became something of a cause célèbre and attracted considerable newspaper coverage on both sides of the Atlantic.
 Arsenic was then regarded by some men as an aphrodisiac and tonic, and Maybrick had certainly taken it on a regular basis.
 A city chemist confirmed that he had supplied Maybrick with quantities of the poison over a lengthy period and a search of Battlecrease House later turned up enough to kill at least fifty people.
 Although her marriage was clearly over in all but name, Florence had little motive to murder her husband.
 The financial provision Maybrick had made for her and his children in his will was paltry and she might have been far better off with him alive but legally separated from him.
 Many people held the view that Florence had poisoned her husband because he was about to divorce her which, in Victorian society, would see her ruined.
 An even more compelling motive might have been the prospect of losing the custody of her beloved children.

-After fifteen years of research, writer and film director Bruce Robinson published They All Love Jack: Busting the Ripper (2015), a massive study of Jack the Ripper, in which he makes a case that Florence and her husband were the victims of her brother-in-law, Michael, whom Robinson claims was actually the Ripper.
+After fifteen years of research, writer and film director Bruce Robinson published They All Love Jack: Busting the Ripper (2015), a comprehensive study of Jack the Ripper, in which he makes a case that Florence and her husband were the victims of her brother-in-law, Michael, whom Robinson claims was actually the Ripper.